Bridge Windows Security

 • All communication is initiated from behind the private network firewall and therefore does not require you to manage additional exceptions.

-• Data in transit, to and from Bridge, is encrypted.
+• Data in transit, between Tableau Bridge and Tableau Cloud, is encrypted.

-• Database credentials are stored on the computer using Windows credentials manager if the data source or virtual connection is set up to use Bridge (legacy) schedules.
-For Online schedules, the credentials are passed on to the client that is selected to perform the refresh.
+• Database credentials are stored on the computer using Windows credentials manager if the data source or virtual connection is set up to use Bridge legacy schedules.
+For refresh schedules, the credentials are passed on to the client that is selected to perform the refresh.

 You can find more details about Bridge security in the sections below.